Pacing yourself during exercise

 - Top Borg training tips

-Assuming that you’re not ill or suffering from an injury, if you’ve ever experienced difficulty with sustaining your cardiovascular workouts, the problem is likely to be one of pace judgement and intensity.
+Assuming that you’re not ill or suffering from an injury, if you’ve ever experienced difficulty with sustaining your cardiovascular workouts, the problem is likely to be one of pace judgment and intensity.
 It’s very common and can stem from starting your walk, jog, run, cycle, row, etc too quickly and then paying the price later on, or you may find that occasionally you complete your sessions too conservatively and feel afterwards that you’ve ‘a lot more left in the tank’ and could have trained at a higher intensity.
 This is also a pacing issue.

 The solution to both problems is learning how to evaluate your training intensity and match it to your session so that you get maximum training benefits — and importantly, enjoy your training sessions.